Commanders’ 2023 Draft Player Roundup – Fullbacks, H-backs and Versatile Heavy Weapons

 Is he really a fullback, or just a big running back who can play wildcat QB?
 It’s a fair question.
 If he was asked to block for the Salukis, there is no record of it on video.
 Then again, there isn’t a lot of video available and what there is seems to be mostly handheld shots people posted from their phones.
 There also don’t appear to be any detailed scouting reports.
 Based on how he takes on defenders when he’s rushing, I would imagine he would be a ferocious lead blocker.

-There are also obvious questions about the level of competition he played against in college, not to mention how he would fit in an NFL defense.
-But then you have to ask yourself, is there really any better use of a late 7th round pick than a 6-3, 238 lb back who can throw TD passes and return kicks.
+There are obvious questions about the level of competition he played against in college, not to mention how he would fit in an NFL offense.
+But then you have to ask yourself, is there really any better use of a late 7th round pick than a 6-3, 238 lb back who can throw TD passes and return kicks?
 If he’s available after the draft, sign him up!

 Acknowledgement: Edited by James Dorsett.
 Special thanks to Josh Harris, Mitchell Rales and Magic Johnson for giving us our team back.